 Children with special needs rely on their parents for every facet of their lives, and this dependence does not stop when the child legally becomes an adult.
 However, under Florida law, a disabled child is considered independent once she turns 18, regardless of whether she is able to care for herself.

 The only way for parents to continue making medical and financial decisions on behalf of their children is by petitioning the court to become legal guardian advocates for their disabled child(ren).
-The attorneys at My Pink Lawyer® can help you retain legal guardianship of a developmentally disabled child, as well as set up a special needs trust (also known as a supplemental needs trust) to protect your child’s right to public assistance benefits.
+While the attorneys at My Pink Lawyer® are no longer accepting new guardianship matters, we are happy to make a referral for you.

 We understand that many Florida residents will need assistance with guardianship of elderly disabled adults.
 While we do not oversee these types of guardianships, we would be happy to refer you to someone in your area who can advise you on these matters.